Welcome to the Iowa Sex Offender Registry's Frequently Asked Questions Page.

 A person who was previously listed on the Registry website but is no longer there was likely removed for one of the following reasons:

 * the person successfully completed his/her required registration period.

 * it has been determined that the person's offense does not require registration.

 * the person is deceased.

 * the person's conviction was "reversed or otherwise set aside" in a court of law.

-* the person has moved out of Iowa and is compliant with the sex offender laws of his/her current state of residence ("inactive status").
+* the person is no longer residing, working or attending school in Iowa and is compliant with the sex offender laws of his/her current jurisdiction / state of residence ("inactive status")